ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 ## Slurm

 We currently use [Slurm][slurm] as our workload manager for the cluster.
-Briefly, Slurm is a free and open-source job scheduler which helps distribute jobs from all users evenly among HPC computers, referred to as nodes.
+Slurm is a free and open source job scheduler that evenly distributes jobs across an HPC cluster, where each computer in the cluster is referred to as a node.
 The only way to access our HPC nodes is through Slurm.

-Detailed documentation for how to access Slurm is [here](https://www.ocf.berkeley.edu/docs/services/hpc/slurm).
+Detailed documentation for how to access Slurm is [[here|doc services/hpc/slurm]].

 ## Dependencies
 For managing application dependencies, you currently have two options: